A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Experimental settings

 \subsection{Database}

-In this section, we introduce the databases used in this study: the MELD dataset, which contains mixed real-world scenario recordings; the IEMOCAP dataset, offering clean recordings; and the CASIA dataset, designed for investigating cross-lingual scenarios.
+In this study, we employ three emotional speech corpora.
+The MELD dataset, which contains mixed recordings from realistic acoustic environments, has been widely used for NSER research \cite{wu2023metricaug, kshirsagar2023task}.
+The IEMOCAP dataset provides relatively clean and controlled recordings, and the CASIA dataset is used to explore cross-lingual scenarios.
 The emotional distribution across these datasets is illustrated in Fig. 2.